pydata/xarray/doc/internals/how-to-add-new-backend.rst

 Note that the new interface for backends is available from Xarray version >= 0.18 onwards.

+You can see what backends are currently available in your working environment with :py:class:`~xarray.backends.list_engines()`.

 .. _RST backend_entrypoint:

 BackendEntrypoint subclassing